pearcej/cppds/_sources/SearchHash/TheSequentialSearch.rst

 The Sequential Search
 ~~~~~~~~~~~~~~~~~~~~~

-When data items are stored in a container type such as a Python list or C++ array or vector, we say that
+When data items are stored in a container type such as a Python list or a C++
-they have a linear or sequential relationship.
-Each data item is stored
+array/vector, we say that they have a linear or sequential relationship.
+Each data
-in a position relative to the others.
-In Python lists, these relative
+item is stored in a position relative to the others.
+In Python lists, these
-positions are the index values of the individual items.
-In C++ arrays, these are simply adjacent memory locations each equally sized to fit the data type of the container.
-Since these
+relative positions are the index values of the individual items.
+In C++ arrays,
+these are simply adjacent memory locations each equally sized to fit the data
-index values are ordered, it is possible for us to visit them in
+type of the container.
+Since these index values are ordered, it is possible for
-sequence.
-This process gives rise to our first searching technique, the
+us to visit them in sequence.
+This process gives rise to our first searching
-**sequential search**.
+technique, the **sequential search**.

 :ref:`Figure 1 <fig_seqsearch>` shows how this search works.
 Starting at the first
 item in the list, we simply move from item to item, following the